kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * WP Fastest Cache compatibility - fixed currency switcher problem
 * Added ability to set custom prices for secondary currencies in WC Product Add-Ons
 * Update minimum requirements
+* Added ability to add custom payment methods for each currency

 = 4.3.7 =
 * Fixed issue which was changing the current language of the site when saving an order